Britain facing ‘prolonged pain’ as Bank says recession could stretch into 2024

 “Interest rates are rising across the world as countries manage rising prices largely driven by the Covid-19 pandemic and Putin’s invasion of Ukraine.”

-But Starmer told Times Radio: ”There’s other stuff going on in the world, but that’s only part of the story.
-We’re more exposed in this country - we’re paying a higher price in this country - because of the failure over the last 12 years.
+But Sir Keir told Times Radio: ”There’s other stuff going on in the world, but that’s only part of the story.
+We’re more exposed in this country – we’re paying a higher price in this country – because of the failure over the last 12 years.

 Register for free to continue reading